dvbelyaev/RepData_PeerAssessment1/PA1_template.md

 * Dataset: [Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) [52K]

-NOTE: Before 'kniting' this .Rmd document, please, be sure that:
+NOTE: Before 'knitring' this .Rmd document, please, be sure that:

 * archive _activity.zip_ has been downloaded and placed into your working directory (WDIR);